 - A GPA in economics courses of 3.5 or higher, and no grade below a B in the following courses: Statistics 210; Economics 281, 310-1, 310-2, 311.

-- Completed by the end of the junior year of at least two of the six 300-level field courses required for the economics major, and when combined with the registration for the fall quarter of the senior year to have taken at least four of the six required field courses.
+- Completed, by the end of the junior year, at least two of the six 300-level field courses required for the economics major, and when combined with the registration for the fall quarter of the senior year, have taken at least four of the six required field courses.

 Students who fall somewhat short of these criteria but are highly motivated to write a senior thesis should discuss their application beforehand with the Director of Undergraduate Studies.